google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 ![5b8a7e9905f2237b.png](img/5b8a7e9905f2237b.png)

-If you grant the permission you should see the console print ‘User is subscribed: ‘ with the PushSubscription, the button's text will change to ‘Disable Push Messaging'  and you'll be able to view the subscription as JSON at the bottom of the page.
+If you grant the permission you should see the console print `User is subscribed:` with the `PushSubscription`, the button's text will change to ‘Disable Push Messaging'  and you'll be able to view the subscription as JSON at the bottom of the page.

 ![bfdc9f92e001934a.png](img/bfdc9f92e001934a.png)